cyrildever/crumbl-jar/README.md

     To extract the data from a _crumbl_ is a multi-step process:
     * First, the data owner should ask the signing trusted third-parties to decipher the parts (the "crumbs") they signed;
-    * Each signing trusted third-party should use their own keypair (private and public keys) along with the _crumbl_, and then return the result (the "partial uncrumbs") to the data owner;
+    * Each signing trusted third-party should use their own key pair (private and public keys) along with the _crumbl_, and then return the result (the "partial uncrumbs") to the data owner;
     * After, collecting all the partial uncrumbs, the data owner should inject them in the system along with the _crumbl_ and his own keypair to get the fully-deciphered data.